astrivant/polyad/docs/operations/metrics.md

 duplicates that worker's local gauges: use one view for aggregation.

 The effective interval series describes the **metrics-serving process**.
-In split deployments it describes the telemetry component, not an inferred setting for every worker.
+In split deployments it describes the telemetry component.
+Each worker uses its own configured intervals.
 The JSON snapshot exposes the same values in `tuning`.
 Readiness and ownership cadence, Prometheus scrape intervals, HPA synchronization and trace batching are separate controls.